-This basically sums it up.
-Vegas was always on my list of places I needed to visit in the United States during my #BussingUSA trip.
+Las Vegas was always on my list of places I needed to visit in the United States during my solo USA trip.
 Yet I was apprehensive about being in Las Vegas alone.
 There was just something about Sin City that made me think I needed to be there with someone to fully appreciate it – more than anywhere else on my trip.
 Although this is true in ways, it also doesn’t mean you ignore Vegas because you are travelling solo.
 Hell to the no!
 Here is how you can still get a lot out of Vegas with just yourself as company.
 Trust me.

 Beer makes everything better

-Stay in a Hostel
+Stay in a hostel in Las Vegas

 I know that you can get amazing last minute hotel deals in Vegas, but I was on a budget.
 So when you are cheap and doing Las Vegas alone, you go to a hostel.
 Hostel Cat had the best reviews online and seemed to be in a prime position just off the strip.
 I booked into a 6-bed female dorm with its own bathroom.